flawless0714/ogc/README.md

         + we then call "sweep" with the global allocated memory list
         + every block that is not marked is not used, and can be freed and popped from given list

+For more information, please refer to my note at [HackMD](https://hackmd.io/s/SJYZfQuo4).

 ## How it works